jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 ### Monitoring your Spotlight connections on a mobile device - upgrade
 If you are upgrading from Spotlight on SQL Server 11.1.x and used that version or earlier to monitor your Spotlight on SQL Server connections on a mobile device and intend to continue monitoring your connections on a mobile device then the following additional upgrade instructions are required.

-1. Uninstall the Spotlight Web Publisher via Windows | Control Panel | Programs and Features.
+1. Uninstall the Spotlight Web Publisher via **Windows \| Control Panel \| Programs and Features**.
 The Spotlight Web Publisher was required in the past to monitor SQL Server connections on a mobile device.
 It is now important that you uninstall it.
 By default the Spotlight Web Publisher was installed on the same computer as the Spotlight Diagnostic Server.
-2. From the Spotlight Client, click Configure | Spotlight Cloud.
-Select Upload data to Spotlight Cloud.
+2. From the Spotlight Client, click **Configure \| Spotlight Cloud**.
+Select **Upload data to Spotlight Cloud**.
 Ensure your Spotlight Cloud (Spotlight Essentials) account details are correct.

 {% include links.html %}